GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-podsnapshots-reference-architecture.md

 Checkpointing uploads the full memory image.
 A roughly 21 GB image took about four minutes to become available, and a roughly 73 GB image took 11 to 15 minutes.
 For most of that window the snapshot objects are not visible in the bucket, because the largest object is written last.
-Restore does not share this
-cost: in the H100 measurements below, a 73 GB image restored as quickly as a 21 GB one.
+GKE pauses the Pod to take the snapshot.
+In the RTX Pro 6000 validation, the replica stopped answering requests about 20 seconds after the trigger and resumed when the memory image finished uploading, 13 minutes later.
+Restore does not share this cost: in the H100 measurements below, a 73 GB image restored as quickly as a 21 GB one.
 That is a small number of data points, so measure it for your own model.

+### Protecting the capture from eviction

+The paused replica still reports `Ready`, because its readiness probe tolerates long runs of failures, so nothing in its status shows that evicting it would lose the snapshot.
+A Service also keeps routing requests to it, and they are not answered until the upload completes.
+The GPU compute classes of the reference implementation enable active migration, which drains a node to move its Pods to a more preferred node configuration.
+On the Autopilot cluster used to validate this architecture, the cluster autoscaler evicted the cold-start replica 13 minutes after the checkpoint was triggered, as the upload was finishing, and the checkpoint failed.
+The deployment therefore includes a `PodDisruptionBudget` that allows no voluntary disruptions, which active migration and autoscaler scale-down respect.
+The cost is that the autoscaler does not move or consolidate serving replicas.
+The `cluster-autoscaler.kubernetes.io/safe-to-evict: "false"` annotation is not used, because on Autopilot it requests extended run time, which is not supported for Pods that target custom compute classes.

 ### Storage lifecycle and permissions